Hello and welcome to the podcast of the Lotus Eaters.

 And does that count towards reparations in some way?

-Does it have any economic value or or or or financial value?
+Does it have any economic value or financial value?

-They got to stay they get to stay oh they get to stay so you're saying they get to stay with all of the all of the enormous material benefits of living in the West and they just get money.
+So you're saying they get to stay with all of the enormous material benefits of living in the West, and they just get money.

-That then they would say oh well that was because you didn't teach us how to spend the money properly and educate us because education as you know needs reparation.
+Then they would say, oh, well, that was because you didn't teach us how to spend the money properly.

-Yes um decolonize education you didn't decolon education enough so therefore we accidentally spent the money on all kinds of nonsense.
+You didn't decolonize education enough, so therefore we accidentally spent the money on all kinds of nonsense.

 So that would happen.